Kolli Hills: Surrounding places

-Under the foothills of the Kolli Hills many small and big towns exist.
-From these places the Kolli Hills is visible in a panoramic view and the climatic conditions of these places is influenced by the climatic conditions of the Kolli Hills.
-Following are the few Towns surrounding the Kolli Hills: Namakkal, Kalappanaickenpatti, Belukurichi, SingalandaPuram, Rasipuram, Namagiripettai, Thammampatti, Mullukurichi, Koppampatty, Thuraiyur, Puliancholai, Thathaiyangarpet, B Mettur and all these places are well connected by bus services.
+Under the foothills of the Kolli Hills, many small and big towns exist.
+From these places the hills are visible in a panoramic view, and the climatic conditions of these places are influenced by the climatic conditions of the Kolli Hills.
+The following are a few of the towns surrounding the Kolli Hills: Namakkal, Kalappanaickenpatti, Belukuruchi, Sendamangalam, Rasipuram, Namagiripettai, Thammampatti, Mullukkurichi, Vairichettipalayam, Thuraiyur, Puliancholai, Thathaiyangarpet, and Pasarikombai.
+All these places are well connected by bus services.

-People of Kolli Hills come down by foot with their produces to the foothills of Kolli Hills and they sell their produces and go back after buying their required materials.
-This type of activities take place in few places like, Karavalli, Belukurichi, Pavithram, Thammampatti, and Puliancholai.
+People of Kolli Hills come down by foot with their produce to the foothills of Kolli Hills, where they sell their produce and go back after buying their required materials.
+This activity takes place in settlements like Karavalli, Belukurichi, Pavithiram, Thammampatti, and Puliancholai.
 People from various surrounding places of Tamil Nadu come to Belukurichi to buy the products of Kolli Malai.

 Flora and fauna

 Forests here are rich and diverse.
-Higher up the slopes, patches of tropical evergreen forests occur and the Ariyur Shola is one such.
+Higher up the slopes, patches of tropical evergreen forests occur, and Ariyur Solai is one such.
 These forests are home to several species of endemic trees and plants.
-Kolli hills is said to have the largest expanse of evergreen or shola forest cover anywhere in the entire Southern part of the Eastern Ghats.
+Kolli Hills is said to have the largest expanse of evergreen or shola forest cover anywhere in the entire southern part of the Eastern Ghats.
 Several coffee plantations, fruit orchards and silver-oak estates occur in this region.

-Wildlife such as the sloth bear, barking deer, slender loris, Indian pangolin, jackals, mongoose, palm civet, and many reptiles including endemic species like the lizards Draco dussumieri, Varanus bengalensis, Calotes calotes, and rare, non venomous snake of the family Uropeltidae including the recently discovered Uropeltis rajendrani, Rhinophis goweri, the endangered Python molurus and a number of birds such as Crested Serpent Eagle, Indian Grey Hornbill, laughing thrush are found in Kolli Hills.
-Among these lizards such as Hemiphyllodactylus kolliensis and Hemidactylus kolliensis are endemic only to Kolli Hills.
+Wildlife in the region includes the sloth bear, barking deer, slender loris, Indian pangolin, jackals, mongoose and palm civet; many reptiles, including endemic species like the lizards Draco dussumieri, Varanus bengalensis, and Calotes calotes, the endangered Python molurus, and rare, non venomous snakes of the family Uropeltidae, including the recently discovered Uropeltis rajendrani and Rhinophis goweri; and a number of birds, such as crested serpent eagle, Indian grey hornbill and laughing thrush.
+Among the lizards, Hemiphyllodactylus kolliensis and Hemidactylus kolliensis are endemic only to Kolli Hills.